Stocks and Bonds

 This up and down process will further cement the view that the Fed is impartial.
 It is the classic story: strong correction, then consolidation (lots of up and down movement) and then a new breakout that leads to new highs.
 Market Update, June 19, 2015

 Bonds continued to correct, dropping all the way to the low 147 ranges before reversing course and soaring higher on worries that Greece might default.
 At this point, bonds could trade up to the 152-153 ranges before pulling back.
 There is even a chance that they could trade below their recent lows before surging to and past the 156 ranges.
 As the trend has not turned negative, we have to view the current correction (regardless of how strong it might or might not be) as a typical cyclical move, in an otherwise healthy market.
 Market Update June 30, 2015

 Once again as expected, bonds fulfilled the stated projections.
 Our trend indicator was and is still bullish, so the trend remains up.
 Those that listened and viewed all strong pullbacks as buying opportunities did well.

 Bonds traded as high as 159-28 before pulling back, setting up the path for a possible test of the old highs.
 The weekly trend is still up, so all pullbacks have to be viewed as buying opportunities.
-We could recite more nonsense, but that would mean wasting good time on a senseless endeavor, so we will respectively decline the offer.
+We could recite more nonsense, but that would mean wasting good time on a senseless endeavour, so we will respectfully decline the offer.